LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 :download:`Download this CameraSource and ImageDisplayer example
 </downloads/getting_started/tuto_camera.py>` to run it locally on your
-machine !
+machine.
 A more extensively commented version is available in the `vision examples folder <https://github.com/LaboratoireMecaniqueLille/crappy/blob/ master/examples/vision_blocks/camera_basic_display.py>`__.